 The Babadook (2014)

 Seasoned horror fans may consider themselves desensitised to a good old fright, able to predict the jump scares and creepy storylines.
-Whelp not anymore, the Australian horror movie, The Babadook, is the kind of film that will leave even veteran fans of the genre unsettled and shaking in their seats.
+The Australian horror movie, The Babadook, is the kind of film that will leave even veteran fans of the genre unsettled and shaking in their seats.

 Ari Aster, straight off the back of his success with Hereditary, hits it out of the park again with more creepy cults and shocking scenes.
 Midsommar follows a couple on the rocks going to Sweden with their friends, expecting a lively mid-summer festival but instead ending up entangled with a violent pagan cult.